 Develop a gratitude routine.

-Every morning, I will start off by writing three things I’m grateful in my journal.
-You can be grateful for your gifts, the good things that happen to you or what you have in life.
-It could be as simple as having clean water to drink, or being alive.
+Every morning, I will start off by writing three things I’m grateful for in my journal.
+You can be grateful for your gifts, the good things that happen to you, or what you have in life.
+It could be as simple as having clean water to drink or being alive.

 At the end of each day, I will write down the successes I achieve during the day.
 It could be little successes like “I wrote my blog post today” or “I’m mindful of my feelings today”.

-It doesn’t take much time to do these routine.
+It doesn’t take much time to do these routines.
 I spent about 5-15 minutes for each exercise.
 Just write down whatever comes to mind and feel the gratitude feeling.